 For the savvy networker they can represent a great and unique opportunity to raise internal visibility and make strategic alliances.
 On what other occasion is the whole company brought together under the one roof, at the same time?

 By that I don’t mean chasing the co-worker who figures in their sexual fantasies around the photo copy machine with a sprig of mistletoe.
+Pre #MeToo there was always someone and probably still is.
 Or slurring to a senior executive that a box of cereal contains more strategic elements than the latest sales plan.
 That is a true story.
-Nor obsequiously trying to ingratiate themselves with executive Board Members who wouldn’t recognise them in a line- up thirty minutes later.
+Nor obsequiously trying to ingratiate themselves with executive Board Members who wouldn’t recognise them in a line-up thirty minutes later.

 The office party can be a great opportunity to look into your own organisation to simply identify the people whom it would be great and useful to know.